-Emir Sanusi launches first Islamic Insurance company in Nigeria - Daily Post Nigeria — Nigeria Today
+Emir Sanusi Launches Nigeria's First Islamic Insurance Company - The Whistler — Nigeria Today

-Emir Sanusi launches first Islamic Insurance company in Nigeria – Daily Post Nigeria
+Emir Sanusi Launches Nigeria’s First Islamic Insurance Company – The Whistler

 |